kailash-manasarovar/statement/docs/timeline/2024/january.md

 - This may well be in my statement to the police, but it is more likely viewable in the porn they made.
 - I immediately stop communicating with him and delete the twitter account I had created.

-### Novel entries
+### The photographer

+- I see a picture of a woman swimming from the viewpoint of someone deep down.
+- I know it, somehow, to be the woman who took the picture of the `@jctot19` account picture.
+- This is related somehow to the overwhelming feelings of love and romance I had in [April 2023 while driving to Lourdes](../2023/april.md#overwhelming-romantic-feelings).
-- There are additions to this period in Ireland related to something Steve said to me, an email exchange between myself and him, and some interesting communications.
+- There are more additions to this period in Ireland related to something Steve said to me, an email exchange between myself and him, and some interesting communications.

 ### Therapy table